 - A current statement for all retirement and pension plan assets.

 Yes.
 Generally, retirement plans that are “defined contribution plans” (such as 401(s), 403(b), 457 plans, TSPs, TIAA/CREFs, IRAs, and the like) present fewer drafting challenges and may be less expensive to draft.
 However, pension plans (such as government, public, military, or private company pensions) vary significantly.
 It is best to seek legal advice prior to negotiating an agreement or having the court decide a pension plan division, so that you know all of the options.
-Consider drafting the QDRO simultaneous to negotiating an agreement or presenting your case to the court, so that you understand and seek all the potential benefits available under the pension plan.
+Consider drafting the QDRO simultaneously with negotiating an agreement or presenting your case to the court, so that you understand and seek all the potential benefits available under the pension plan.

 The employee’s copy of the plan summary or the plan administrator (organization, committee person - responsible for overseeing the plan) will indicate whether the plan is a defined contribution or a defined benefit plan.
 The contact information will be in the front of the plan document.

 Marital Property Settlement Agreement – These QDROs often (but not always) divide the participant’s retirement total benefit into two parts.
-The alternate payee (you) can then receive the payment at a different time and in a different way than the plan participant.
-The alternate payee (you) would have the same options that the plan participant (your spouse) would have.
+The alternate payee can then receive the payment at a different time and in a different way than the plan participant.
+The alternate payee would have the same options that the plan participant would have.
 For example, you might be able to take benefits at the “early retirement age” while your ex-spouse waited until full retirement.
 Both of you would still have to follow the plan rules.

 Some plans will pay a lump sum rather than an annuity to an alternate payee.

-Support – Alimony, Marital or Child Support – Another approach is to divide each benefit payment.
+Alimony, Marital or Child Support – Another approach is to divide each benefit payment.
 This approach is often used when the participant has already begun to receive benefits and has an ongoing support obligation.
 Agreements usually specify a percentage and a time period.

-Other questions to be resolved include whether there are survivor benefits and, if so, will and how they be divided.
+Other questions to be resolved include whether there are survivor benefits, and, if so, will and how they be divided.

 Call your spouse’s employer to find out who administers the pension plan.
 Usually the human resources department will have that information.
 They are unlikely to give you any personal information over the phone, but you should be able to obtain the general contact information for the pension plan administrator.
 Ask the administrator how to handle the request.
 You should make the request in writing.
-They may require that your request be in writing and there may be a charge.
+They may require that your request be in writing, and there may be a charge.

 The plan administrator for your spouse’s employer (or former employer) can be the best source of information about the plan for potential “alternate payees” such as the plan participant’s spouse, child(ren) or other dependents.
 Ask for a copy of the summary plan description and a statement of the participant’s benefit entitlements.
-The Federal Department of Labor (DoL), which interprets the QDRO law, recommends that plan administrators provide this information.
-DoL notes that a plan administrator may require you to provide enough information to prove that you are making the request in connection with domestic relations or divorce case.
+The Federal Department of Labor (DOL), which interprets the QDRO law, recommends that plan administrators provide this information.
+DOL notes that a plan administrator may require you to provide enough information to prove that you are making the request in connection with domestic relations or divorce case.